top of page

 Cole%20Wedding028_edited.jpg

-Alex Cole is currently a First Officer on the Boeing 737 for United Airlines.
+Alex Cole is currently a Captain on the Boeing 737 for United Airlines.
 He is a 1992 graduate of the US Air Force Academy and a highly decorated Air Force officer/pilot with over 20 years of active duty service, retiring at the rank of Lieutenant Colonel in 2011.
 After retirement, Alex held the position of Manager, Air Force Presidential Aircraft and Special Air Mission Aircraft for the Boeing Company until 2016.
 In 2016, he changed careers to return to his passion of aviation with United Airlines.
 He has over 1200 combat hours and over 7000 hours of flight time in the T-37, T-1A, RC-135, C-32B (Boeing 757), and Boeing 737 aircraft.

 As the son of USAF Col Herman A. Cole Jr and the grand nephew of an Original Tuskegee Airman, Lt Ivor C Mitchell, a pinnacle moment of Alex’s career was as one of the Presidential pilots in support of the White House, Cabinet, and senior military officials supporting both President Bush and Obama Administrations.